Guide to CTRC Nursing Services

 For specimen-processing needs after hours and on weekends, please alert OCTRI scheduling (firstname.lastname@example.org) when you confirm the visit.

 - All days All hours

 Caregivers, Family Members, and Visitors

-As a general rule, a participant may have visitors during their study visit on 2SE.
+As a general rule, a participant may have visitors during their study visit on 10D.
 Visitors may not stay overnight, and are expected to leave the unit by 2300.
-Food is not provided to visitors, but there are numerous food service areas on the OHSU campus where they may purchase meals and snacks.
+Food is not provided to visitors, but there are many food service areas on the OHSU campus where they may purchase meals and snacks.
 Pediatric visitors present special concerns to our unit in terms of their safety.
-We require children to be closely attended at all times, be escorted if they leave the unit, and leave the unit by 2300.
+We require children to be closely attended at all times, be escorted if they leave the unit, and leave by unit by 2300.

 The CTRC staff may exclude a visitor at their discretion if the visitor's presence interferes with study procedures.

 The CTRC is not yet fully transitioned to using EPIC for orders.
 We currently document the following in EPIC:

 - Inpatient plan of care